schl4win3r/schlawiner-engine-java/CONTRIBUTING.md

 ## Make the changes

 Make whatever code changes, including new tests to verify your change, are necessary and ensure that the build and tests pass.
-Make sure your code changes apply to the rules defined in [build-config](build-config/src/main/resources/etc).
+Make sure your code changes apply to the rules defined in [etc](etc).
 This should happen automatically, but you can also execute the `./format.sh` and `./validate.sh` scripts manually before submitting your changes.

 ```bash
 mvn clean verify